Bio-ship Paladin: Gameplay

 A player engaging in battle in the Mega Drive version.

-The player controls the Paladin that had a variety of offenses.
+The player controls the bioship Paladin, traversing various levels while defeating enemies.
 Unlike most shoot 'em ups, the Paladin had an armor gauge which meant that the ship would not be destroyed with one hit or after brushing up against a foreground object.
 The ship had a semi-automatic Laser weapon that, when held down, would charge up and unleash a stronger laser blast.
-The ship also had the Beam weapon.
-Once selected, players could use a manual aiming crosshair that could be placed anywhere on the screen, allowing the player to shoot any visible enemy fighter.
+Players can use a manual aiming crosshair that could be placed anywhere on the screen for the Beam weapon, allowing the player to shoot any visible enemy fighter.

 The player must fight their way through nine levels filled with clever foreground obstacles and waves of enemies.
 Many of the bosses had to be destroyed by first shooting off their guns, missile launchers and jets before destroying the whole ship.
 However, there were no Extend bonuses.